Im-Rises/digit_recognizer_ml/README.md

 I try to use a wide variety of models.
 I get the best score using SVC model with `98.1%` test accuracy.
 I also tried KNN, RandomForest, but I didn't reach a better score than SVC :

 - KNN's Score = 0.971
 - RandomForest's Score = 0.968

+On the SVC model I tried to train it using data augmentation, but it didn't increase the results a lot, like 0.1% more accuracy.

 **Note**
 > A Deep Learning CNN model could have reach that max score easily, but I wanted to test what might reach the common